zeionara/archeron/README.md

 1. The tutorial only covers **UEFI** system configuation, because **BIOS** is outdated (this can be checked by entering one's device's boot menu on startup by pressing a certain combination of keys, which may be different for different devices; alternatively, if you see the option *Enter EFI configuration* in your grub menu, then you are using **UEFI** system);
 1. The tutorial only covers **GPT** partition table, becaue **DOS** is outdated (specifically, before following this instruction reader must make sure that they are using this type of partition table, which can be done using such tool as [cfdisk][cfdisk]).

 As follows from the list above, **the tutorial is applicable if reader has an existing linux installation with configured GRUB, uses device with UEFI system and GPT partition table**.
 If some of the points are not applicable, the tutorial is also useful in case reader is ready to resolve problems that may occur during installation on their own.

+> **Info**
+> This tutorial draws inspiration for its structure from the `UML Use cases` specification.
+Each section is separated into three main parts - 'preconditions', 'main flow' and 'postconditions'.
+There is an optional section 'pitfalls' in which possible errors and mitigation strategies are described.
+Terms 'section' and 'stage' might used interchengeably.
+However, term 'section' is more related to a part of 'tutorial' itself, and 'stage' is related to the part of installation process which corresponds to particular element of the tutorial.

+## Useful resources

+Although being incomplete, imprecise and out-of-date, some tutorials are still useful when installing *arch linux* by complementing the present guide.
+Some of the tutorials are:

+1. [Official arch linux installation guide][official-guide];
+1. [Ubuntu and arch dual-boot installation guide](https://www.linuxandubuntu.com/home/dual-boot-ubuntu-and-arch-linux) - be warned, here the author uses **DOS** partition table (and possibly **BIOS** instead of **UEFI**), which is incompatible with this tutorial;
+1. [Arch installation guide on youtube](https://www.youtube.com/watch?v=DPLnBPM4DhI) - this guide goes through installation on an empty disk using `linux lvm`. `Linux lvm` actually only complicates the installation process, and overall the guide is extensive but poorly structured;
+1. [How to install GRUB on Arch Linux](https://fasterland.net/how-to-install-grub-on-arch-linux-uefi.html) - this tutorial may be useful as an extension to the current guide which doesn't discuss the issue of installing **GRUB bootloader**.

 ## Getting started

+### Preconditions

+The reader has loaded current linux OS and is getting started to install *arch linux* on the current device

+### Main flow

 Before starting the tutorial a couple of preparation steps should be made:

 1. **Think carefully** whether you want to install this distribution.
 It is not recommended to use as your main OS (**and on your main device**) if you haven't used it previously due to greater complexity in comparison to other alternatives;
 1. If you've decided to install *arch linux*, then **backup all data that must not be lost**, because if anything goes wrong during installation, there may be awful concequences like wiping out your entire data.
 That's another **reason to not to use it on your main device**;
 1. After you've become rock-solid in your decision to install *arch linux* and backed up all data, then comes the last preparation step - make sure that you've got enough storage capacity to install the new system.
 I would recommend **at least 128** GB.
 This can be done via various utilities (like [gparted][gparted]), the discussion of which is out of the scope of this tutorial.
 In case reader haven't got free storage on the disk, it is advisable to load from a live usb, pick an existing partition and cut off a part of storage from it by resizing (which, again, might be done with such tool as [gparted][gparted]).
 For example, if there is a partition of 800 GB with Ubuntu installed, and only 50% of this space is used, it is possible to cut 200 GB from this partition, which will be converted into free space. **However, the cutting operation may lead data loss**, so make sure that you've copied all important data to an external device;
 1. When there is enough free space, **the partition on which arch linux will be installed must be created in advance using the same tool which was applied during the current linux OS installation** to avoid later problems with booting from such partition.
 The type of partition must be **Linux filesystem** partition.
 When creating a new parition double check that you haven't accidentally changed other partitions. **This is the most dangerous step of the tutorial**.
-If everything looks file, go ahead and commit changes.
+If everything looks file, go ahead and commit changes;
+1. Before proceeding the reader must also make sure that they have [latest arch iso](https://archlinux.org/download/) downloaded and written to `libe usb`.
+At the time of writing the latest version is `6.5.7`, and current release is `2023.10.14`.
+It is highly advised to use [ventoy](https://github.com/ventoy/Ventoy) tool to prepare the `live usb` with multiple `iso` files.

+### Postconditions

+The reader has created a new partition, prepared a `live usb` with `iso` file for installing *arch linux*.

 ### Pitfalls

-There are a couple pitfalls that may occur on this stage:
+There is a pitfall that may occur on this stage, but resurface on later stages:

 #### Metadata csum seed partition flag